victornedelchev/SoftUniDemo/README.md

 # SoftUniDemo

-Demo project for SoftUni Fumdamentals.
-I editet this on GitHub directly !
+Demo project for SoftUni Fundamentals.

+This repository also conteins cats and dogs !